panzerdp/dmitripavlutin.com/content/posts/056-orthogonal-react/index.md

 ![Don Quijote](./images/don-quijote.jpg)

-*I overlooked the importance of making my components easy to change.* I didn't follow the principles of good design.
-I didn't make my components adaptable to changes that eventually would happen.
+*I overlooked the importance of making my components easy to change.* I didn't follow the principles of good design and didn't make my components adaptable to potential changes.

 Don't make my mistake: learn design principles.
 One particularly influential is the orthogonality principle, which says to isolate things that change for different reasons.